rnietoe/Training/docs/AWS/02-Storage.md

     * Gateway-Cached volumes allow you to store your data in S3 and retain a copy of frequently accessed data subsets locally.
 Cached volumes offer a substantial cost savings on primary storage and minimize the need to scale your storage on-premises.
 You also retain low-latency access to your frequently accessed data.
 * **Tape gateway**: Back up your data to Amazon S3 using your existing tape-based processes as public or VPC (private)
     * **VTL** (Virtual Tape Library) is a library/collection of backup tapes that can be backed up

+## AWS Backup

+centrally manage and automate backups across AWS services, as well as on-premises servers